foxycoder/postal/README.md

 ## New Post Form

-Form in index view to add new Post.
+Create a form to add new Post.

 `app/views/posts/_form.html.erb`